Mateo Aramburu

-Mateo Sebastian Aramburu Birch (born 10 March 1998) is a Uruguayan professional footballer who plays as a forward.
+Mateo Sebastian Aramburu Birch (born 10 March 1998) is a Uruguayan professional footballer who plays as a forward for Huracán FC, on loan from Montevideo City Torque.

 Club career

 Early career

-Born in Guatemala City to an English mother and a Uruguayan father, Aramburu started playing for Comunicaciones FC youth ranks in Guatemala.
+Born in Guatemala City to an English mother and a Uruguayan father, Aramburu started playing for the Comunicaciones youth ranks in Guatemala.
 He joined Defensor Sporting in Uruguay in 2015, where he signed his first 3 year professional contract.
 At age 19, he moved to Argentina to represent Huracán.
 In 2019, he played 1 season in his mother's home country, England, for Barnsley.